metostom/contouring/README.md

 ## Contouring

-Contouring time-series Pressure Transducer data and conversion to a web uploadable format for visualization in Kepler.gl
+Contouring flat-file time-series Pressure Transducer data and conversion to a web uploadable format for visualization in Kepler.gl

 ## Uses